IbrahimElshafey/LocalResumableFunction/_Documents/_Thinking.md

-﻿
+﻿# Aggregate Column Feature
+* Create table `AggregateDefinition` with columns
+	* EntityName (sush as Orders)
+	* AggregateName (such as FailedOrdersCount,TotalPayments)
+	* AggregateFunction (such as SUM, COUNT, AVG, LAST,...) or user defined
+	* ResetValue (such as -100 default null)
+* Create table `AggregateValues` with columns 'No update just insersion and delete'
+	* AggregateDefinitionId
+	* Number Value
+* The call `DefineAggregate(forTable: typeof(Post),name: "LikesCount",aggregateFunction: "SUM")`
+* The call `post.AddAggregateValue("LikesCount",1)`
+* The call `post.ResetAggregate("LikesCount")`

-# Scenarios
+# Synchronization Scenarios
 * Two waits trying update same FunctionState
 	* [Done with no test]
 * First wait closed but new request come before create new one
 	* Dont update the first wait , clone it [done]
 * Update pushed calls counter
-	* [Done with no test]
+	* Seprate table and one record for each match[Done]
 * Database.EnsureCreated(); in same time from multiple services
-	* [Scan on second process will be failed and retried by hangfire]
+	* We should use inter services lock
-	* We can use global lock service
+	* We should use inter processes lock
 * Multiple scan process in same time
 	* Raised in same service [done]
 	* Raised in same service another instance when using load balancer
-		* Exception will throw and hangfire will retry
+		* Use inter services lock
-* Diffrent services may try to add same MethodGroup at same time
+* Different services may try to add same MethodGroup at same time
-	* uniqe index exception handel
+	* Uniqe index exception handel

-# Cross Services/Process Locking
+# Synchronization Cross Services on different servers
 * Table with Insert/Delete only (No Update)
 	* Indexed string column for entity name
 	* Intger column for entity ID